 In casas particulares, also renting rooms • Los Amigos at Cespedes 15 •El Patio de Lily on Mora 19 •Villa Caney on Sartorio 36.
 In CaletonesLa Esperanza de Nelson Escalona, fish, catch of the day, octopus

-EVENINGS • Casa del Tango, a project by Québécois Gilbert Bertrand who also created (with the UNEAC) the annual local Tango Festival ~ a feat to organize something "out of the ordinary".
-Go with the flow, Gilberto.
+EVENINGS •Casa del Tango, a project by Québécois Gilbert Bertrand who also created (with the UNEAC) the annual local Tango Festival.

 •Artex, now located by the bay on the INIT site, live music on weekends, 5cuc •Casa de la Cultura, exhibitions and more • Ciné Jiba, main venue of the film festival •Siglo XX on Parque Calixto Garcia.